Sports in a Minute: Wise having big year with Buckeyes

 McQuaid, who played on the 2011 Stanley Cup champion Bruins will be at the Methuen VFW at 26 River St.

 He will be signing from 10 a.m. until noon.
 Autographs cost $20.
-Incriptions cost $5.
+Inscriptions cost $5.

 The card show, which will have 35 dealer tables of cards and sports memorabilia, will go from 9 a.m. until 1 p.m.